hypertrack/quickstart-android/README.md

 #### Supported versions
-Currently we do support all of the Android versions starting from API 17 (Android 4.2 Jelly Bean)
+Currently we do support all of the Android versions starting from API 19 (Android 4.4 Kit Kat)

 #### java.lang.NoClassDefFoundError
 I've added SDK and my app started failing with message like `Fatal Exception: java.lang.NoClassDefFoundError`.